 Mary Jane N. Real

-Mary Jane N. Real is a founding member and former Coordinator of the Women Human Rights Defenders International Coalition.
+Mary Jane N. Real is the Co-Director of the newly established Urgent Action Fund – Asia Pacific, the first rapid response mechanism for women human rights defenders headquartered within the Asia Pacific region.
+She is a founding member and former Coordinator of the Women Human Rights Defenders International Coalition.
 A lawyer, she helped establish the Alternative Law Groups network in the Philippines.
 She is a long-time advocate of women’s rights having worked with women’s rights and human rights organisations in Asia and internationally including as Regional Coordinator of Asia Pacific Forum on Women, Law and Development.

 Arnold Tsunga is Africa Director of the International Commission of Jurists.
 He was Executive Secretary of the Law Society of Zimbabwe and Executive Director of Zimbabwe Lawyers for Human Rights.
 He was a joint winner of the Martin Ennals Award for Human Rights Defenders in 2006.